 “APUTWO desires to foster a culture of success for second-year students by cultivating an environment that helps the student realize his or her own potential in every sphere of life,” Slavich explains.
 “Essentially, we want sophomore students to thrive in the classroom, at home, in their dorms, at work, on campus, off campus, and in all areas of life.”

 The APUTWO program is mindfully designed to help students plan their own path through college, which involves making more decisions about their classes, extracurricular activities, and involvement.

 “Our team does this through meaningful events, focus groups, mentorship from faculty, assessments, sophomore-specific grants, and more,” Slavich says.
 “Each of those pieces represents a way to connect with sophomores in different ways and help students continue to foster a genuine sense of belonging.”

 All of these offerings help students thrive on campus (and within the larger community) rather than simply pass classes and graduate.
 APUTWO seeks to address all of the typical challenges associated with the sophomore year of college and enable positive outcomes in students’ lives.

 Are you interested in learning more about APUTWO?
-Contact the Office of Orientation and Transitions and ask about the next available sign-ups.
+Contact the Office of Campus Life and ask about the next available sign-ups.